Ad Inspector

 - Request: An ad request is generated for the initial request to the ad decision server and for each wrapper spawned from it.
 The following information is captured for each ad request: raw URL, macros, HTTP headers, and processing information.

-- Response: For each ad request, we provide the raw XML provided by the ad decision server and a summary of the response, including errors.
-If the ad request resulted in VMAP and VAST wrappers and a creative, then that information will also be included in the raw XML response.
+- Response: For each ad request, we provide the raw XML from the ad decision server and a summary of the response, including errors.
+If the ad request resulted in VMAP and VAST wrappers and a creative, that information is also included in the raw XML response.

 -